CONSELF/conself-docs/content/hints/common-errors.md

 			<td>
 				WARNING
 			</td>
 			<td>Input file has a hole in the point coordinates expressed in the message.
-This hole can be a phisical hole or, in case of bad quality STEP or STL files, is the result of a failure in file conversion.
+This hole can be a physical hole or, in case of bad quality STEP or STL files, is the result of a failure in file conversion.
 In both events, double check your input file in order to avoid problems during the meshing phase.</td>
 		</tr>
 	</tbody>
 </table>